yjs/yjs/README.md

 ### 9.0.0
 There were several rolling updates from 0.6 to 0.8.
 We consider Yjs stable since a long time, and intend to continue stable releases.
 From this release forward y-* modules will implement peer-dependencies for npm, and dependencies for bower.
-Furthermore, incompatible yjs instances will now throw errors when syncing - this feature was influenced by #48.
+Furthermore, incompatible yjs instances throw errors now when syncing - this feature was influenced by #48.
 The versioning jump was influenced by react (see [here](https://facebook.github.io/react/blog/2016/02/19/new-versioning-scheme.html))

 ### 0.6.0